homer0/projext/README.md

 };
 ```

-> There are a lot of _"smart defaults"_ on the project configuration, but since this we want a quick example, we are going to modify just what we need.
+> There are a lot of _"smart defaults"_ on the project configuration, but since this we just want a quick example, we are going to modify just what we need.

 That's all you need to do in terms of configuration, after that you can start coding your app.